AbdelrhmanNile/UnderTaker141/README.md

 - create a twitch api app and get a client id and from [here](https://dev.twitch.tv/console/apps/create)

 # Updating the database
-to update the database and fetch new releases by jc141 head to the settings tab and click on the "update database" button, this will take a few minutes and will freeze the app, just wait until it finishes.
+to update the database and fetch new releases by jc141 head to the settings tab and click on the "update database" button, this will take a few minutes and will freeze the app (and might freeze your system), just wait until it finishes and everything will return to normal.

 # TODO
 - [X] better design for the Library tab